violaaliwarga/Bike-Share-Analysis/README.md

 - `duration_minutes`: The total duration of the ride in minutes. <br>

 <img width="328" alt="Screenshot 2024-08-02 at 10 42 04 AM" src="https://github.com/user-attachments/assets/977441ae-9531-4ff1-9299-7c9d28a59583">

+## 4. Analysis

+### 4.1.
+Detailed Analysis

+#### 4.1.1.
+How do the total number of rides compare between membership types?
+Casual riders have made 9,072,123 rides, while annual members have made 13,820,576 rides.
+This significant difference indicates that annual members engage with the bike-share system more frequently, suggesting either higher engagement or more regular usage among this group.

+#### 4.1.2.
+What is the average ride duration for each membership type?
+The average ride duration for casual riders is 28 minutes, compared to 13 minutes for annual members.
+This suggests that casual riders generally take longer rides, while annual members tend to make shorter, more frequent trips.

+#### 4.1.3.
+How does the number of rides vary by day of the week for each membership type?
+Casual riders show peak usage on weekends, with the highest number of rides occurring on Saturday (1,920,554) and Sunday (1,606,326).
+Their lowest usage is observed on Tuesday (1,009,584).
+In contrast, annual members have their highest usage on Wednesday (2,177,786) and Tuesday (2,119,614), with the lowest on Sunday (1,623,645).
+This pattern indicates that casual riders are more active during weekends, while annual members use the service more regularly throughout the workweek.

+#### 4.1.4.
+What are the patterns of bike usage by hour of the day for each membership type?
+Casual riders experience peak bike usage in the late afternoon to early evening, especially between 17:00 and 18:00, with 868,303 rides.
+Annual members, on the other hand, peak in the morning and early afternoon, with the highest number of rides at 17:00 (1,464,955).
+Both casual and annual members show similar patterns of low usage late at night, from 00:00 to 04:00.
+This suggests that while casual riders favor the late afternoon and evening, annual members use bikes more during typical commuting hours.

+#### 4.1.5.
+What are the top 10 most frequent routes taken by each membership type?
+Casual riders frequently travel to popular city locations such as DuSable Lake Shore Dr & Monroe St and Millennium Park.
+Annual members, however, often take routes like Ellis Ave & 60th St and University Ave & 57th St. This indicates that casual riders are more likely to visit notable city destinations, while annual members’ routes are more indicative of regular commuting or specific destinations.

+#### 4.1.6.
+What are the preferences for different rideable types by time of day and membership type?
+Both casual riders and annual members prefer electric bikes, but they differ in their usage times.
+Casual riders tend to use electric bikes more from 12:00 to 18:00, while annual members show a preference for electric bikes primarily in the morning and early afternoon.

+#### 4.1.7.
+What are the popular ride duration segments for each membership type?
+For casual riders, the most popular ride duration segments are medium (3,634,730 rides) and long (2,396,451 rides) rides.
+Annual members prefer medium (6,891,259 rides) and short (3,139,432 rides) rides.
+This indicates that casual riders are inclined towards longer rides, while annual members favor shorter, more frequent trips.

+#### 4.1.8.
+What are the popular start times for casual riders on weekends?
+Casual riders predominantly start their rides between 13:00 and 15:00 on weekends, with the peak start time at 15:00 (310,933 rides).
+This suggests that the early to mid-afternoon is a popular time for casual riders to begin their rides on weekends.

+#### 4.1.9.
+How do casual riders use specific rideable types?
+Casual riders primarily use electric bikes, accounting for 3,939,580 rides, followed by classic bikes (3,428,739 rides) and docked bikes (1,703,804 rides).
+Electric bikes are the most popular among casual riders.

+#### 4.1.10.
+What are the most common start and end stations for casual riders?
+Casual riders frequently use stations such as Streeter Dr & Grand Ave, Michigan Ave & Oak St, and DuSable Lake Shore Dr & Monroe St. The most popular start and end station is Streeter Dr & Grand Ave, with 40,196 rides.
+Other notable stations include Michigan Ave & Oak St (19,954 rides) and DuSable Lake Shore Dr & Monroe St (19,823 rides).
+Casual riders also frequently visit Millennium Park, Buckingham Fountain, and Theater on the Lake, among others.

+#### 4.2.11.
+How frequently do casual riders use bikes during commuting hours?
+Casual riders are active during peak commuting hours, with significant usage recorded at 7:00 (192,003 rides), 8:00 (261,577 rides), 9:00 (285,530 rides), 16:00 (780,419 rides), 17:00 (868,303 rides), and 18:00 (770,277 rides).
+This shows a strong presence during both the morning and evening commuting periods.

+### 4.2.
+Analysis Summary
+- **Usage Patterns**: Annual members ride more frequently and prefer shorter trips, while casual riders take longer rides and are more active on weekends.
+- **Ride Preferences**: Casual riders use bikes mainly in the late afternoon and visit popular city locations.
+Annual members ride more during weekdays and stick to regular commuting routes.
+Both groups prefer electric bikes, but at different times.
+- **Membership Motivation**: Casual riders frequently use popular stations and are active during peak commuting hours.
+Highlighting the convenience and savings of membership at these stations and times can be effective.
+Personalized offers and targeted promotions can address casual riders' specific needs and preferences.

+## 6. Media Campaign Recommendations based on the analysis.

+- Highlight Usage Trends: Tailor digital media campaigns to focus on peak usage times and popular routes for casual riders.
+For instance, targeting late afternoon to early evening periods, when casual riders are most active, could increase campaign effectiveness.
+Include metrics like click-through rates and engagement levels to measure campaign success.

+- Promote Convenience and Savings: Emphasize how a membership can streamline access to popular start and end stations and offer savings during key commuting hours.
+For example, promoting how a membership facilitates easier access to high-demand stations like Streeter Dr & Grand Ave and Millennium Park, and provides savings during peak commuting times, could be compelling.
+Consider gathering feedback from new members to refine these promotions.

+- Customize Offers: Create personalized offers or promotions that cater to the specific needs of casual riders, such as frequent use of electric bikes or popular afternoon start times.
+Highlight how memberships align with their ride duration preferences and peak times to make the transition more appealing.
+Explore various promotion channels like social media, email campaigns, and local partnerships to enhance outreach.